-This scholarship is given in memory of Fern Ā. Worm, who worked as chief nurse for Whirlpool in St. Paul, Minn., for 29 years.
-It is awarded to an upperclass Bethel University student with a nursing major.
+This scholarship is given in memory of Fern A. Worm, who worked as chief nurse for Whirlpool in St. Paul, Minn., for 29 years.
+It is awarded to an upperclass Bethel University nursing major.
 (EAW192)

 David F. and Vicki D. Ylkanen Scholarship Fund